dustinpfister/blog_posts/_posts/js-javascript-getter.md

 ### 2.1 - Basic reactive object example

-For this example I will be starting out with something that is not yet that advanced.
+For this example I will be starting out with something that is not yet that advanced when it comes to making some kind of view and model binding type system.

 ```js
 var createReactive = function (obj, onSet) {